Chart Color Schemes

 Ballajura has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 11 projects potentially affecting the region.
-Notable ones are Paradise Quays Aged Care Facility, Ballajura Build-to-Rent Housing Development, Ballajura Station Precinct Improvement Scheme No. 1, and North Ballajura (Hepburn Avenue - East) Planning Investigation Area.
-The following list details those most relevant:.
+AreaSearch identified 11 projects that may affect the area.
+Notable ones include Paradise Quays Aged Care Facility, Ballajura Build-to-Rent Housing Development, Ballajura Station Precinct Improvement Scheme No. 1, and North Ballajura (Hepburn Avenue - East) Planning Investigation Area.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.